-Producer Prices Change in Iceland averaged 5.35 percent from 2007 until 2019, reaching an all time high of 68.50 percent in November of 2008 and a record low of -12.40 percent in January of 2014.
+Producer Prices Change in Iceland averaged 5.28 percent from 2007 until 2020, reaching an all time high of 68.50 percent in November of 2008 and a record low of -12.40 percent in January of 2014.
 This page provides - Iceland Producer Prices Change- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Iceland Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Statistics Iceland

-Producer Prices Change in Iceland is expected to be 5.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Producer Prices Change in Iceland is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Producer Prices Change in Iceland to stand at 4.50 in 12 months time.
 In the long-term, the Iceland Producer Prices Change is projected to trend around 4.50 percent in 2021 and 4.00 percent in 2022, according to our econometric models.